Let’s talk about docs for a little while.

 The secret to making that work is to think beyond the README (or the Wiki, or the Confluence, or the readthedocs), and choose the appropriate documentation channel for each piece of context rather than using one tool for all of it.

 Let’s start with the obvious ones that get used for everything.
 We’ll discuss which situations suit them best.
 We’ll gradually progress toward the documentation tools that get less attention in discussions about documentation (and why I think they’re so great).

 This is a weird one because the programming community says it hates comments.
 People love to tell junior programmers that “if your code needs comments, it’s not clear enough on its own.”
-So, to avoid admitting defeat with a comment, programmers will just leave illegible code without them.
-The closest thing to a nuanced take on comments that I have heard is “use a comment to explain why something is the way it is, rather than what it is.”
+So, to avoid admitting defeat, programmers will just leave illegible code without comments.
+The closest thing to a nuanced take on comments that I have heard is “use a comment to explain why, rather than what.”

 As you know, I look to open source code more than I look to private code for real-life examples of collaborable practices, and the bottom line is that they’ve often got more comments than code.
 Take this plotting code from Pandas, for example, in which the docstrings easily make up more than half of the file.
-Python docstrings are a special kind of comment designed to inform api clients about what an api does, but they’re still strings consumed but otherwise ignored by the interpreter.
+Python docstrings are a special kind of comment designed to reveal what an api does, but they’re still strings that the interpreter consumes and ignores.
 They don’t auto-update.
 They function like comments.

 Here’s another example.
 Check out the docstring-to-code ratio on this function from matplotlib.
 You’re looking at twenty lines here.
 Fourteen of them comment the other six lines of code.